CatherineP37/project_5/README.md

 - As a site user I can easily login to my account if I forget my password.

-- As a site user I can receive an email confirmation after making an account.

 - As a site user I can have my own user profile so that I can view my order history and save my payment information.

 Epic - Shopping bag

-- As a site user I can easily select the quantity of a product in my shopping bag.
+- As a site user I can easily change the quantity of a product in my shopping bag.

 - As a site user I can easily view items in my shopping bag.